jeanquark/eurostadium-svelte/README.md

 ## Upload image

-Visit `/upload-image` and upload an image (you have to be logged in).
+Visit `/upload-image` and upload an image (you need to be logged in).
 It will be saved in `image_uploads` supabase storage.

 ## Developer